rust-lang/book/second-edition/nostarch/chapter15.md

 `Rc<T>` allows us to share data between multiple parts of our program for reading only, via immutable references.
-If `Rc<T>` allowed us to have multiple mutable references too, we’d be able to violate one of the the borrowing rules that we discussed in Chapter 4: multiple mutable borrows to the same place can cause data races and inconsistencies.
+If `Rc<T>` allowed us to have multiple mutable references too, we’d be able to violate one of the borrowing rules that we discussed in Chapter 4: multiple mutable borrows to the same place can cause data races and inconsistencies.
 But being able to mutate data is very useful!
 In the next section, we’ll discuss the interior mutability pattern and